sualeh/schemacrawler-ai-sqlserver-perf/sql-server-performance.md

       meaning the session is actively waiting for a resource held by another session.

   Output Fields:
+    - query_text: Full SQL query text that the blocked session is trying to execute.
     - session_id: ID of the currently executing (blocked) session.
     - blocking_session_id: ID of the session that is causing the block.
     - status: Execution status of the blocked session (e.g., 'suspended', 'running').